SETI/rms-data-projects/vicar/README.md

 This will download the necessary packages and install them into a Conda environment called `pds-migration-vicar`.
-To use that environment, in `bash`, type `source activate pds-migration-vicar` and that environment will be active until you deactivate it.
+To use that environment in `bash`, type `source activate pds-migration-vicar` and that environment will be active until you deactivate it.

 # Removing the environment